Working with a distributed team: Why?

 Why be distributed?

 Let’s start with some business requirements.
 We’re delivering a Software-as-a-Service: a product which is mainly available to our users online.
-Our users subscribe to the service, may it be on free or paid subscriptions.
 It is a productivity tool to the extent that, even if it most of the time isn’t a critical element in a development workflow – you still can write code without Blackfire, it makes development team’s work much easier when it comes to managing performance.
 And it is a technical tool.
 That translates in the following constraints:

 - we must distribute our product around the globe (with a certain focus on US and EU but you know… it’s Internet after all);